 This report provides a report on hepatitis C (HCV) diagnosis and treatment in low- and middle-income countries to help guide the elimination of Hepatitis C.

-On this occasion, Peduli Hati Bangsa, represented by Caroline Thomas as Director, was asked to provide insight and be a speaker in the webinar.
+On this occasion, Peduli Hati Bangsa, represented by Caroline Thomas as the Founder, was asked to provide insights from the community in the webinar.
 The topic raised was the reduction in the price of DAA (Direct Acting Antivirus) in Indonesia.

 More on CHAI at https://chaiindonesia.org/